-FDP_ACC.1.1 The TSF shall enforce the Memory Access Control Policy on all subjects (software running at and all the operations defined in the Memory Access Control Policy, i.e. privilege levels.
+FDP_ACC.1 Subset access control Hierarchical to No other components.
+Dependencies: FDP_ACF.1 Security attribute based access control FDP_ACC.1.1 The TSF shall enforce the Memory Access Control Policy on all subjects (software running at the defined and assigned privilege levels), all objects (data including code stored in memories) and all the operations defined in the Memory Access Control Policy, i.e. privilege levels.